YottaDB/YDBDoc/ProgGuide/triggers.rst

 does not invoke the trigger.

 You can also specify a range for your piece sequence.
 For example, 3:5;7;9:11 specifies a trigger on pieces 3 through 5,7 and 9 through 11.
-YottaDB/GT.M merges any overlapping values or ranges - for example, 3:6;7 is the same as 3:7.
+YottaDB merges any overlapping values or ranges - for example, 3:6;7 is the same as 3:7.

 **[-[z]delim=expr]**

 If cmd is S[ET] , you can specify an optional piece delimiter using -[z]delim=expr where expr is a string literal or an expression (with very limited syntax) evaluating to a string separating the pieces (e.g., "|") in the values of nodes, and is interpreted as an ASCII or UTF-8 string based on the environment variable gtm_chset.
 To allow for unprintable delimiters in the delimiter expression, MUPIP TRIGGER only accepts $CHAR() and $ZCHAR() and string concatenation (_) as embellishments to the string literals.
-If zdelim specifies a delimiter, YottaDB/GT.M uses the equivalent of $ZPIECE() to match pieces and to identify changes in $ZTUPDATE() (refer to the ISV description for additional information); otherwise, if delim specifies a delimiter, YottaDB/GT.M uses the equivalent of $PIECE() for the current mode (M or UTF-8).
+If zdelim specifies a delimiter, YottaDB uses the equivalent of $ZPIECE() to match pieces and to identify changes in $ZTUPDATE() (refer to the ISV description for additional information); otherwise, if delim specifies a delimiter, YottaDB uses the equivalent of $PIECE() for the current mode (M or UTF-8).
 Specifying a delimiter for cmd other than S[ET] or specifying both delim and zdelim for the same trigger each produce an error.

 **[-options= {no]i[solation]\|[[no]c[onsistencycheck]}...**

 You can specify [NO] ISOLATION or [NO]CONSISTENCYCHECK as a property of the triggered database updates.
-NOISOLATION is a facility for your application to instruct YottaDB/GT.M where the application logic and database schema take responsibility for ensuring the ACID property of ISOLATION, and that any apparent collisions are purely coincidental from multiple global nodes resident in the same physical block which serves as the YottaDB/GT.M level of granularity in conflict checking.
+NOISOLATION is a facility for your application to instruct YottaDB where the application logic and database schema take responsibility for ensuring the ACID property of ISOLATION, and that any apparent collisions are purely coincidental from multiple global nodes resident in the same physical block which serves as the YottaDB level of granularity in conflict checking.
 In the current release this trigger designation is notational only - you must still implement NOISOLATION at the process level with the VIEW command, but you can use the trigger designation in planning to move to schema-based control of this facility.
-NOCONSISTENCYCHECK is a facility for your application to instruct YottaDB/GT.M that application logic and schema take responsibility for ensuring the ACID property of CONSISTENCY.
-The [NO]CONSISTENCYCHECK feature is not yet implemented and will be made available in a future YottaDB/GT.M release.
+NOCONSISTENCYCHECK is a facility for your application to instruct YottaDB that application logic and schema take responsibility for ensuring the ACID property of CONSISTENCY.
+The [NO]CONSISTENCYCHECK feature is not yet implemented and will be made available in a future YottaDB release.
 For now, you can plan to move CONSISTENCY responsibility from your application to a trigger and implement it later when this feature becomes available.
 Note: -options are not part of the trigger signature and so can be modified without deleting an existing trigger.

 **[-name=strlit2]**